 I think we can say it again, foresight matters!

 The Future of Intelligence and Special Ops

 On a surface level, Truman’s views on limiting the power of the CIA sound like good sense, as we know how quickly blowback can happen against our foreign interventions.
 But in reality, they were ideas for an earlier and simpler time in our history.
 There came a point for the US, soon after WW II, as the Cold War escalated, where intelligence and defense agencies that do clandestine foreign operations simply had to emerge.
-They were developmental, not evolutionary choices.
+These security functions were developmental, not evolutionary choices.
 The world just got too dangerous, and other countries own “cloak and dagger” activities just got too advanced.
-Truman’s views would be supported today by libertarians like Ron Paul, but they are simply naive in the modern world, just as are libertarian’s views about unregulated capitalism.
-What we need today are better run intelligence agencies, not weaker agencies.
-Likewise for all the special ops these agencies and our Department of Defense run, in service to national security.
+Truman’s views would be supported today by naive libertarians like Ron Paul, but they are simply indefensible in the modern world, just as are libertarian’s views about unregulated capitalism.
+What we need today are better run and more accountable intelligence agencies, not weaker agencies.
+Likewise for all the special ops these agencies and our Department of Defense also need and rely on daily, in service to national security.

 Whether we like it or not, Americans, with our democratic history, unique role in the world wars, and great wealth and technical expertise, have taken on the primary responsibility for maintaining global security.
 We’re now entering an era of superempowered individuals, loyal to no state.
 It would be both impossible and naive to prevent the growth of intelligence and special ops in our increasingly dangerous world.
 Our intelligence agencies work deeply with those of most other countries today, in all kinds of special ops that are intended to make us safer, and usually do.
 A whole bunch more transparency is going to have to emerge, and a lot more special ops will be needed before we finally build a strong sociotechnical immune system on this planet, one sufficiently robust to cover all the current shortcomings in our current systems.